 Events and Resources – in person and virtual – for the 100 th Anniversary Celebration of Women’s Suffrage

-We Stand on their Shoulders, a traveling exhibit from the Wisconsin Historical Society, at the
+We Stand on their Shoulders, traveling exhibit from the Wisconsin Historical Society that was

 Iron Jawed Angels, a movie, available on HBO or Prime Video or on loan from your local public library.

 Lady Gaga’s Bad Romance is a fun, short video on YouTube.

 Point of View (POV) from June 29 & 30 about Women of Color.

 American Experience from July 6 & 7 called THE VOTE.

 • American Masters on July 23, 10 p.m., Unladylike 2020. (after August 8th)